-The substation is currently energized and a functioning part of the utility’s power system.
+As of Aug.
+27 2018, the substation no longer energized and is not a functioning part of the utility’s power system.
 The building is used for heavy equipment repair and storage of materials.

 What does the future hold for Cushman Substation?

-A project is underway to determine the substation's future.
-Both Cushman and Adams substations are being placed on the Tacoma Register of Historic Places.
+Both Cushman and Adams substations are on the Tacoma Register of Historic Places.
 In June 2017, the Tacoma City Council determined that these portions of the property be added to the register:

 - The exteriors of both substation buildings